max-arthurai/LLMGuidedEval/README.md

 # Action items:

+DONE:

-DONE: LLM response generation
+- LLM response generation

-TODO:

-- extract the actual rephrased text from the results dataframes
+- extract the actual rephrased text from the results dataframes and get rid of the "Here is my rephrased text" preamble, for example:

   * Claude:	Here is my attempt at rewriting the text with new language while preserving the meaning and information

   * LLaMa2: Here is my attempt at rewriting the text with new language while preserving the meaning and information

+TODO:

 - use each LLM to provide written feedback for every LLM generation